Open-J-Proxy/ojp-framework-integration/spring-boot-atomikos/README.md

 ## Known Issues

 Tests should now run reliably with two PostgreSQL databases.
-PostgreSQL has mature XA transaction support and avoids the known limitations found in MySQL's XA implementation.
+PostgreSQL has mature XA transaction support.

 If you encounter any XA-related issues:
 1. Ensure Docker has sufficient resources (memory and CPU)